Hollywood's best writers and directors know stirring and inspiring leadership means big bucks at the Box Office.

 Why aren't we touting Rey, Laya or Luke Skywalker's handling of the Sith crisis?

-Entertainment journalist, Ryan Leston, thinks Admiral Holdo's failing leadership qualities are more noteworthy.
+Entertainment journalist and screenjolt founder, Ryan Leston, thinks Admiral Holdo's failing leadership qualities are more noteworthy.
 She stays true to her vision but tramples on the people around her in the process.

 "Star Wars: The Last Jedi is an interesting one for leadership," he said.